Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Lewis nodded animatedly and gestured approvingly toward Vemik.
 "Sky-thinking. *Good* name for it.
 What good does thinking about the sky do?
 Not a whole lot to the guy hunting in the woods, but give it a few thousand years and along come the Wright brothers."

 Loo-wiss was *talkative.* Smart too, but if left alone he’d just go on about whatever he wanted.
-Vemik could see why Loo-see liked him too, despite that she was obviously not much like him; she was bigger and stronger than he was, Vemik could tell just by looking…
+Vemik could see why Loo-see liked him too, despite that she was obviously not much like him; she was bigger and stronger than he was, Vemik could tell just by looking...

 ...He needed not to look.
 That was rude, until he knew if they wanted to play.

-"Is how you deal with... what was the term…?"
+"Is how you deal with... what was the term...?"
 Vemik twitched his tail as he tried to remember. "...outside context problem?"

 *"Dude."* Loo-wiss gave him the biggest, most approving grin. "*Exactly!* Like, yeah, you’re never gonna imagine *exactly* what’s gonna land in your lap, but that doesn’t matter ‘cuz the more you think, the more you broaden your context!"

-"But if there’s nothing you can do about stuff until it actually happens…" Ramsey pressed.
+"But if there’s nothing you can do about stuff until it actually happens..."
+Ramsey pressed.

 "Then at least you can keep yourself fit and sharp, dude."